TomohiroMichida/ncp-boilerplate/README.md

 ## 🛠️ Project Architecture (Docker Containers + Ports + Protocols)

 Each service is managed in an independent Docker container based on its responsibilities.
-Thanks to its loosely coupled architecture and clear separation of concerns, the system remains flexible for both local development and future scaling.

 ```
 +-------------------------------------------------+